-Families – The coastal resorts of Roda and Sidari offer everything you could want for an exciting family holiday.
-Hotels offer kids' clubs to keep the younger ones entertained while parents head off to the beach or the pool, or for a spot of shopping.
+Families – The coastal resorts of Roda and Sidari offer everything you could want for an exciting family holiday with a huge range of family friendly hotels.

-Couples – There are many little jewels tucked away in quieter corners where couples can enjoy fine food and drink and get away from the rat race for a week or two.
+Travelling Couples – There are many little jewels tucked away in quieter corners where couples can enjoy fine food and drink and enjoy a relaxing escape.

 Adventurers – When the weather is cooler, what could be better than hiking up Corfu's highest mountain, Mount Pantokrator?
 Or you can drive up the winding road to get spectacular views across the island and to neighbouring Albania.

 Language: Greek is the official language though you'll find English spoken in all the resorts.